Micci11/18socialnetworkAPI/README.md

 ## Technologies
 The following technologies were used in the development of this project:

-Express.js
+-Express.js
-Sequelize
+-Sequelize
-MySQL
+-MySQL
-Insomnia Core
+-Insomnia Core
-JavaScript
+-JavaScript

 ## Resources